morrownr/8821cu-20210916/README.md

 knowledgable RHEL developers if they want to merge the required support and keep it current.

-Note: Android is not supported but I will support knowledgable Android developers if they want to merge and keep current the required support (most likely just instructions about how to compile and maybe a modification or two to the Makefile).
+Note: Android is supported in the driver according to Realtek.
+I will support knowledgable Android developers if they want to merge and keep current the required support (most likely just instructions about how to compile and maybe a modification or two to the Makefile).

 ### Download Locations for Tested Linux Distributions